clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 **************************

 You must choose and install a `pod network add-on`_ to allow your pods to communicate.
 Check whether or not your add-on requires special flags when you initialize the master control plane.

+**Notes about flannel add-on**

-For example, if you choose the `flannel` add-on, then you must add the following to the `kubeadm init` command:
+If you choose the `flannel` add-on, then you must add the following to the `kubeadm init` command:

 ..  code-block:: bash

     --pod-network-cidr 10.244.0.0/16

+If you are using CRI-O and `flannel` and you want to use Kata Containers, edit the :file:`/etc/crio/crio.conf` file to add:

+..  code-block:: bash

+    [crio.runtime]
+    manage_network_ns_lifecycle = true

+**Notes about weave add-on**

-Similarly, if you choose the `weave` add-on, then you must make the following changes because the weave-net plugin installs itself in the :file:`/opt/cni/bin` directory.
+If you choose the `weave` add-on, then you must make the following changes because the weave-net plugin installs itself in the :file:`/opt/cni/bin` directory.